-The African Development Bank's African Economic Outlook martial and Russia-Ukraine war could leave a lasting impression over several years.
+The African Development Bank's African Economic Outlook makes it clear that the pandemic and Russia-Ukraine war could leave a lasting impression over several years.
 GDP growth of 6.9% in 2021 is forecast to slip to 4.1% in 2022 and remain at that level in 2023.
 Climate change is seen as the most existential challenge to Africa's development today.